 Hold the electric razor in your dominant hand for better control of the device.

-- Turn it on and bring it close to your skin, holding it perpendicular on the area to shave.
+- Turn it on and bring it close to your skin, holding it perpendicular to the area to shave.
 Make sure to change the angle as you slide the device over your skin.

-- Keep a firm grip on the handler, perform short strokes and don’t apply too much pressure.
-A good idea is starting with the more sensitive areas that require extra care.
+- Keep a firm grip on the handler, perform short strokes, and don’t apply too much pressure.
+A good idea is to start with the more sensitive areas that require extra care.

 - Always shave in the opposite direction of hair growth.
 You can discover hair growth direction by running your free fingers on your skin.

 - For an even closer shave, gently stretch the skin with your free hand, or change the position of your head.
 Use your tongue to highlight those cheek areas that need extra work.

 - Depending on the area and hair length, you’ll want to turn the razor upside down, apply more pressure, and even perform shorter repeated strokes.